Learn to sail: Sailing license, basics & costs 2026

 There are sailing schools all over the world.
 But Greece has three unbeatable advantages:

-- Perfect conditions: Consistent winds (Meltemi in summer), little current, hundreds of sheltered bays.
-Ideal for studying.
+- Perfect conditions: consistent wind (Meltemi in summer), little current, hundreds of sheltered bays.
+Ideal for learning.

-- Price-performance: An RYA Day Skipper in Greece costs approximately €1,200-1,800 — significantly more in England or the Caribbean.
+- Value for money: An RYA Day Skipper in Greece costs approximately €1,200-1,800 — significantly more in England or the Caribbean.

-- Picture-perfect scenery: Instead of practicing in the grey Solent, you sail through turquoise bays with Greek islands on the horizon.
+- Picture-perfect scenery: Instead of practicing in the grey Solent, you're sailing through turquoise bays with Greek islands on the horizon.
 Your motivation stays high all week.

 Sailing basics: From beginner to day skipper in one week

 Days 5-6: Independent sailing.
 Each student takes turns being the skipper.
 You plan the route, give the commands, and dock in the harbor.
-Docking is actually the most stressful part—wind, current, other boats, and 50 spectators on the dock watching as you (hopefully not) crash into the neighboring catamaran.
+Docking is the most stressful part, by the way—wind, current, other boats, and 50 spectators on the dock watching you (hopefully not) crash into the neighboring catamaran.

 RYA Day Skipper vs. Sport Boat License: Exam Questions & Costs